pmean/build-website/text/14/unpredictability-paradox.md

 ---
-title: "Recommendation: In search of justification for the unpredictability paradox"
+title: "In search of justification for the unpredictability paradox"
 author: "Steve Simon"
 source: "http://blog.pmean.com/unpredictability-paradox/"
 date: "2014-12-11"